 For me, Christmas is the most wonderful and elegant time of the year.
 It’s the time of year when new and heirloom crystal pieces find their way to the holiday tablescape.
-The colors in the runners are favorites, and I practiced the rule I preach.
-A touch of ebony ensures instant elegance.
+The colors in the runners are favorites, and I practice the a touch of ebony ensures instant elegance rule.

 Oatmeal glass goblets and mirrors from Dollar Tree pair well with my heirloom Waterford salt and pepper shakers.

 A deconstructed chandelier provides the prisms to fill the cut glass heart shaped dish.
 Red and glass ball Christmas tree ornaments with strands of Mardi Gras pearls grace an antique cut glass bowl as the centerpiece.